 Suspend Device

-If a Device Model is removed from the CPL, for example because its Certification has expired, the Panel sets the CPL status of the Device Model to ‘removed’.
+If a Device Model is removed from the CPL (for example because a SMETS2+ Device’s Certification has expired or because the Security Sub Committee advises that the SMETS1 Device Model should be removed), the Panel sets the CPL status of the Device Model to ‘removed’.
 The Panel provides a copy of the CPL to the DCC.

 On receipt of the CPL extract, the DCC checks its records against the provided CPL extract and where a Device Model is marked as ‘Removed’ on the CPL extract, the DCC does the following things: